whitneyburton/portfolios/students/1507/jeff-ruane/20151002-jeff_ruane-m2.markdown

 supporting other students, the larger Turing family, and persons outside our walls who want to develop their own skills.

-* 3: Student participates in required activities and does at least one or two above-and-beyond supports of the community.
+* 4: Student has a significant positive impact on the learning and spirit of the people around them.

 ## E: Peer & Instructor Feedback